apache/nuttx/configs/sama5d3x-ek/README.txt

          CONFIG_MTD_AT25=y                     : Enable the AT25 driver
          CONFIG_AT25_SPIMODE=0                 : Use SPI mode 0
          CONFIG_AT25_SPIFREQUENCY=20000000     : Use SPI frequency 20MHz

+       Application Configuration -> NSH Library
+         CONFIG_NSH_ARCHINIT=y                 : NSH board-initialization

+       Board Selection
+         CONFIG_SAMA5_AT25_AUTOMOUNT=y         : Mounts AT25 for NSH
+         CONFIG_SAMA5_AT25_FTL=y               : Create block driver for FAT

+       NOTE that you must close JP1 on the Embest/Ronetix board in order to enable the AT25 FLASH chip select.

+    STATUS:
+      2013-7-19:  This configuration (as do the others) run at 396MHz.
+        The SAMA5D3 can run at 536MHz.
+I still need to figure out the PLL settings to get that speed.

+        If the CPU speed changes, then so must the NOR and SDRAM initialization!

       2013-7-31:  I have been unable to execute this configuration from NOR FLASH by closing the BMS jumper (J9).
 As far as I can tell, this